izaowl/banking-app/README.md

 I built a simple Banking App which calculates balance of the Bank Account.
 You can enter deposits and withdrawals and it will then print a statement with each transaction and the date when the transaction was entered.

-### My approach

-I started by analysing requirements for this application.
-I wrote User stories which are listed further on this page.
-I described there all requirements and then created  a doman model.
-I researched online how Banking ATM's and Bank Accounts are modeled.
-I decided then to create classes with distinctive responsibilities makind sure that they are loosely coupled.

 ## Specification

 ### Requirements